b3nkang/Cf/README.md

 ### Syntax

 - Variables are declared using the `soit` keyword
-- Return statements use the `retourner` keyword
+- Return statements use the `rendre` keyword
 - If-else statements use the `si` and `sinon` keywords
 - Statements must end with semicolons
 - Expressions follow standard operator precedence rules